besartelezi/order-form/README.md

 - [x] We will learn how to save this information to a database later, so no need to do this now.

 ### Step 2: validation
-- [ ] Use PHP to check the following:
+- [x] Use PHP to check the following:
     - [x] Required fields are not empty.
     - [x] Zip code are only numbers.
-    - [ ] Email address is valid.
+    - [x] Email address is valid.
-- [ ] Show any problems (empty or invalid data) with the fields at the top of the form.
+- [x] Show any problems (empty or invalid data) with the fields at the top of the form.
 Tip: use the [bootstrap alerts](https://getbootstrap.com/docs/4.0/components/alerts/) for inspiration.
 If they are valid, the confirmation of step 1 is shown.
-- [ ] If the form was not valid, show the previous values in the form so that the user doesn't have to retype everything.
+- [x] If the form was not valid, show the previous values in the form so that the user doesn't have to retype everything.
+  - [ ] Do this for the checkboxes as well.

 > Usually, validation is a combination of server side checks (for security, these can't be bypassed) and checks in html / JS (can be bypassed but can give live user feedback).